-You're likely to start by seeing your family doctor or a general practitioner.
-You may be referred to a doctor specializing in disorders of the ear, nose and throat.
+You're likely to start by seeing your family doctor, a general practitioner or a pediatrician.
+You may be referred to a doctor specializing in disorders of the ear, nose and throat (otorhinolaryngologist).

 Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.